 13. Ornate Painting of Warfare

 A classic way rulers have gotten people to remember them is by killing a whole bunch of other people—if not in real life then at least on painted wood.
-Here Tut is shown on his chariot aiming his crossbow at enemy soldiers, perhaps Syrian.
-That decapitated head beneath his horse isn't an outlier.
+One painting in the tomb shows Tut on his chariot aiming his crossbow at enemy soldiers (perhaps Syrian), and there’s a decapitated head beneath his horse, which isn’t an outlier.
 Another gruesome depiction shows Tut receiving the severed hands of his enemies.